waffle-iron/docs/source/hbase.rst

 The sink supports:

-1. Key modes - Allows for custom or automatic HBase key generation.
-You can specify fields in the topic payload to concatenate to form the key, write this a s string or Avro, or have the sink take the key value from the Kafka message.
-2. Field selection - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to HBase.
+1. Field selection - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to HBase.
+2. Topic to table routing.
+3. RowKey selection - Selection of fields to use as the row key, if none specified the topic name, partition and offset is used.

 Configurations
 --------------

-``connect.hbase.sink.table.name``

-Specifies the target HBase table to insert into.

-* Data type : string
-* Optional  : no

 ``connect.hbase.sink.column.family``